-The following is a summary of the material provisions of the deposit agreement.
-For more complete information, you should read the entire deposit agreement and the form of American Depositary Receipt.
-For directions on how to obtain copies of those documents, see "Where You Can Find More Information."
+The following is a summary of the material provisions of the amended and restated deposit agreement to be entered into prior to the consummation of this offering.
+For more complete information, you should read the entire amended and restated deposit agreement and the form of American Depositary Receipt, which are incorporated by reference as exhibits to the registration statement of which this prospectus forms a part.